Skip to main content

 Articles (PDF/774KB)

-• Description: With the expansion of the use of cloud services and changes in the business environment in remote work and other regions, it has become difficult to completely prevent and defend against the advanced cyberattacks in recent years only with the conventional boundary-type security model.
-Therefore, the application of zero trust thinking is required.
-This document explains the basic policies for applying zero trust and Architecture and describes points to keep in mind when introducing them.
+• Overview: With the expansion of the use of cloud services and changes in the business environment in remote work and other areas, it is becoming difficult for the traditional boundary-type security model alone to completely prevent and protect against the sophisticated cyberattacks of recent years, and the application of zero trust thinking is required.
+This document explains the basic policies for applying zero trust and Architecture and describes the points to be noted at the time of introduction.

-Enterprise Architecture (EA) for DS-211 Continuous Risk Assessment and Response (CRSA)
+DS-211 Enterprise Architecture (EA) of Continuous Risk Assessment and Response (CRSA)

 Articles (PDF/751KB)